-Assignments 1, 2 and 3: Examples and Applications

-These are individual pieces of coursework to be completed on-line.
+Assignments 1, 2 and 3: Examples and Applications These are individual pieces of coursework to be completed on-line.
 Each is worth 10% of the module mark.

-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback: Examination:

-A general pro-forma is completed, covering errors/issues that were identified during the marking process, and produced as formal examination feedback.
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: Examination: A general pro-forma is completed, covering errors/issues that were identified during the marking process, and produced as formal examination feedback.
 Assignments 1, 2 and 3: